dmarx/keyframed/README.md

 Fairly stable and functional, but there are still some buggy edge cases.

+Likely upcoming breaking changes:
+* I'm pretty sure the whole "easings" thing is unnecessary.
+Might move easing functionality to a separate package.
+* Probably going to remove the scipy dependency entirely.
+Maybe use scipy interpolation as a fancy demo for the docs.

 🚧 /Work In Progress 🚧

 This library implements a suite of pythonic datatypes for specifying and manipulating curves parameterized by keyframes and interpolators.